mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* model_no_crop.h5 I spent most of my time training an architecture with no CroppingLayer because of an issue with Keras.
+This model drives the car much smoother but fails in bend 2
+* run1.mp4 a video of a successful lap using model.h5
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results, the file you are reading now

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing